JoshuaGross/objc-ios-benchmarks/README.md

 ## BenchmarkWeakVsStrong

 Is accessing a weak pointer faster, slower, or the same speed as accessing a strong pointer?
 Who cares?!
 Apparently, I do.
-If you need a weak pointer, there probably isn't a good way around that - but if they incur performance penalties, we may want to treat them differently than strong pointers.
+If you need a weak pointer, this may be a moot point - but if they incur significant performance penalties, we may want to treat them differently than strong pointers.
 As it turns out, they're quite a bit slower to access than strong pointers.
-This implies that Objective-C under iOS does not use zeroing weak pointers.
-If you use a weak pointer more than once in a particular code block, it makes sense to temporarily cast it to a strong pointer so you only incur that performance penalty once.
+This implies that Objective-C under iOS does some extra bookwork that might not be immediately intuitive; see [Jody Hagins' comments](https://github.com/JoshuaGross/objc-ios-benchmarks/issues/1).
+If you use a weak pointer more than once in a particular code block, it makes sense to cast it back to a strong pointer in the lexical scope you're using it, so you only incur that performance penalty once.

 ### Benchmark Results (iOS 7, iPhone 5)
 * Execution time of Weak pointer: 20.823044